njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 There are two mechanisms that can affect refresh token expiration.

-## Consent expiration
+## Authorization expiration

-When granting consent for an application to access their data, the user may opt to time-limit that consent, especially if the data is sensitive or they aren't sure how long they'll continue using the application.
-The authorization server itself may also impose mandatory limits on consent duration.
+When granting authorization for an application to access their data as referenced in [RFC6749] Sec 4.1.1, the user may opt to time-limit that authorization, especially if the data is sensitive or they aren't sure how long they'll continue using the application.
+The authorization server itself may also impose mandatory limits on authorization duration.

-## Refresh token rotation
+## Refresh token timeout

-Authorization servers implementing refresh token rotation may wish to define a maximum amount of time clients can hold a refresh token without rotating it.
+Authorization servers may wish to define a maximum amount of time clients can hold a refresh token without exchanging it.
 Beyond the security benefit provided by expiring credentials, this also provides a convenient mechanism for authorization servers to change refresh token keys without having to accept old credentials forever.

 # Refresh token expiration

-The refresh token MUST expire no later than the user consent expires.
-It MAY expire earlier if the authorization server also enforces a maximum duration between refresh token rotations.
+The refresh token MUST NOT expire later than the user authorization expires.
+It MAY expire earlier if the authorization server also enforces a maximum duration between refresh token exchanges.

-If the user renews their consent, the authorization server MAY update the expiration time of existing refresh tokens if their lifetime was truncated due to user consent expiration.
+If the user renews their authorization, the authorization server SHOULD update the expiration time of existing refresh tokens if their lifetime was truncated due to user authorization expiration.
 The authorization server MUST NOT accept expired refresh tokens for any purpose, even if it has no way to update the expiration time of existing refresh tokens.

+Access tokens MUST NOT expire later than the user authorization expires.
+If the user renews their authorization, the authorization server MAY update the expiration time of existing access tokens if possible.
+Resource servers MUST NOT accept expired access tokens for any purpose, even if the authorization server has no way to update the expiration time of existing access tokens.

 # Token endpoint response